-Valpo Undergraduate Computer Science Research Program
+Valpo Undergraduate Computer Science Research

 Selected Undergraduate Research Reports

-- Circle the Cat: A Modern Adaptation and Analysis of a Classic Mathematical Game, by Timothy Olson, Kirk Baly, Owen Prough, and Alex Youngman (James Caristi, Advisor), 2010.
+- Circle the Cat: A Modern Adaptation and Analysis of a Classic Mathematical Game, by Timothy Olson, Kirk Baly, Owen Prough, and Alex Youngman (James Caristi, Advisor); 2010.

 - R and Its Applications, by Traci Blonquist and Robert Thompson, 2010

-- k-Equitable Labeling of Graphs by Deborah Beals and Robert Thompson (Zsuzsanna Szaniszló, Advisor), 2009.
+- k-Equitable Labeling of Graphs by Deborah Beals and Robert Thompson (Zsuzsanna Szaniszló, Advisor); 2009.

-Summer Research Opportunities for Valpo Students
+Summer Opportunities for Valpo Students

 Valpo computer science majors present their research findings in a variety of venues, including student and professional conferences at the regional and national levels.
-They are also regular participants in Valpo’s Celebration of Undergraduate Scholarship, held annually in the spring.

 Both research teams and the CIS Capstone course project groups regularly participate in the annual Symposium on Undergraduate Research and Creative Expression (SOURCE), held in the spring.